kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(3\) Carry passengers on at least five round trips per week on at least one route between two or more points according to its published flight schedules that specify the times, days of the week, and places between which those flights are performed;

-\(4\) Have and maintain in effect liability insurance coverage in compliance with the requirements set forth in part 205 of this chapter and have and maintain a current certificate of insurance evidencing such coverage on file with the Department;
+\(4\) Have and maintain in effect liability insurance coverage in compliance with the requirements set forth in [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]] and have and maintain a current certificate of insurance evidencing such coverage on file with the Department;

-\(5\) Have and maintain in effect and on file with the Department a signed counterpart of Agreement 18900 (OST Form 4523) and comply with all other requirements of part 203 of this chapter; and
+\(5\) Have and maintain in effect and on file with the Department a signed counterpart of Agreement 18900 (OST Form 4523) and comply with all other requirements of [[Volume 4/A Economic regulations/0203 Waiver of warsaw convention liability limits and defenses.md|part 203 of this chapter]]; and

 \(6\) Hold a Commuter Air Carrier Authorization issued in accordance with subpart E of this part.